How will I support myself financially?

 Before you think about how you will fund yourself, you need to work out how much your costs will be, to see how much money you need.
 You can use the budget spreadsheets on our website to do this.

-If you ticked ‘health’ as the reason on your QMUL interruption form, your Student Finance entitlement should automatically continue for 60 days from the date of interruption, after which you will no longer be entitled.
+If you interrupt during an academic year and ticked ‘health’ as the reason on your Queen Mary, University of London interruption form, your Student Finance entitlement will be recalculated by SFE although they should automatically allow your Student Finance entitlement to continue for a further 60 days from the date of your interruption.
+After this 60 day period you will no longer normally be entitled to SFE funding until you resume your study.

 If you didn’t tick ‘health’, your Student Finance entitlement will end from the date of interruption.

-If you will have essential expenses during your interruption (such as rent, food, etc) and you will not be eligible for income from any other source (see options below), you can try applying to Student Finance England and ask them to use their discretion to continue funding you, even though you have interrupted.
+If you will have essential expenses during your interruption (such as rent, food, etc) and you will not be eligible for income from any other source (see options below), you can apply to Student Finance England and ask them to use their discretion to continue funding you for the remainder of that academic year.
 See the next section Applying for discretionary Student Finance.

 Most students would be expected to work to support themselves during this period out of attendance, unless circumstances prevent this (for example, ill-health).
-The Advice and Counselling Service and QMUL Careers and Enterprise Centre have written an advice guide to help you find work.
+The Advice and Counselling Service and Queen Mary Careers and Enterprise Centre have written an advice guide to help you find work.

 Contact a Welfare Adviser if you need advice about claiming benefits.

-If you have very extenuating reasons why you cannot work during an interruption of study and you are not entitled to any other income, Student Finance England has discretion to continue to pay you Student Finance even though you are interrupting your studies.
-An example of this might be someone who interrupts for health reasons, and who will be applying for welfare benefits, but there will be a delay in these being processed, and in the meantime they have no income to pay for their essential costs of living.
+If you interrupt during an academic year and you have extenuating reasons why you cannot work during an interruption of study and are not entitled to any other income, Student Finance England has discretion to continue to pay your Student Finance even though you are interrupting your studies.
+We understand that they can only consider this for the remainder of the academic year in which you interrupt.
+An example of this might be someone who interrupts for health reasons and who will be applying for welfare benefits, but until these are awarded or if payments are delayed, they have no income to pay for their essential costs of living.
 However, SFE can make discretionary payments in circumstances other than ill health.
 For example, if you have dependents to support then it may be worth applying for discretionary funding.

 How do I apply for discretionary Student Finance?